Our “ABS world” infographic provides a quick and easy overview of whether your research leads to ABS or compliance obligations.

 Can’t find what you are looking for on our website and you have a question?

 The GNP HuB Network is an informal network that brings together people from all over Germany, providing a platform for information exchange of experiences and expertise, awareness-raising and networking.

 About the German Nagoya Protocol HuB

-Behind the scenes – The Leibniz Institute-German Collection for Microorganisms and Cell Cultures (DSMZ) is partnering with the Consortium of German Natural Science Collections (DNFS), the German Life Sciences Association (VBIO) and the Leibniz Research Alliance for Biodiversity (LVB) on the German Nagoya Protocol HuB.
+Behind the scenes – The Leibniz Institute-German Collection for Microorganisms and Cell Cultures (DSMZ) is partnering with the Consortium of German Natural Science Collections (DNFS), the German Life Sciences Association (VBIO) and the Leibniz Research Network Biodiversity (LFN BioDiv) on the German Nagoya Protocol HuB.